The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: EXCITE Science

 where $\angle{T_{\text{day}}}$ is the mean dayside temperature of the exoplanet, $T_{\star}$ is the temperature of the star, $R_{p}$ is the radius of the exoplanet, $R_{\star}$ is the radius of the host star, and $BB$ refers to the blackbody radiation at a given temperature and wavelength. $\angle{T_{\text{day}}}$ is given to good approximation by~\cite{Seager+2010}

 Here, $a$ is the semi-major axis, $A_{B}$ is the Bond albedo, and $f'$ is a variable which parametrizes the heat recirculation efficiency.
 For hot Jupiters with poor heat recirculation efficiency, $f'=2/3$ and $A_{B}\sim 1/4$.~\cite{Seager+2010, schwartz2017phase} In the NIR, the secondary eclipse depth for hot Jupiters ranges between 200--3000\,ppm.
 Figure~\ref{fig:paramspace} shows a sample parameter space for targets observable by EXCITE during an Antarctic LDB flight.
-Targets with secondary eclipse depths in the K$_{s}$-band greater than 250\,ppm are shown.
+Targets with secondary eclipse depths in the K$_{s}$-band ($\sim$\,2.2\,\textmu m) greater than 250\,ppm are shown.
+To achieve sufficient signal-to-noise in observing the dimmest targets in our list ($D_{e}\sim$\,280\,ppm), we target instrument noise below 40\,ppm.
+We show that we achieve this sensitivity in Section~\ref{sec:Simulations}.
 By probing targets that sample the parameter space shown in Figure~\ref{fig:paramspace}, EXCITE aims to create a spectral classification of hot Jupiters based on their temperature, size, composition, and brightness.

 Photometric transit and secondary eclipse measurements can provide accurate measurements of a hot Jupiter's orbital period, radius, and effective temperature.~\cite{parmentier2017exoplanet} Spectroscopic measurements of a hot Jupiter during transit and secondary eclipse can be used to characterize its atmosphere.
 During transit, when the cooler nightside faces the line of sight, stellar light is filtered, scattered, and absorbed by the exoplanet atmosphere, resulting in an absorption spectrum when measured.
 The mass of an exoplanet can be constrained by measuring the transmission spectrum, since the pressure profile, and resulting absorption profile, is heavily dependent on the exoplanet's mass.~\cite{de2013constraining} At phases close to the secondary eclipse, the hotter side of the exoplanet is visible.
 The planet's emission produces excess flux on top of the stellar spectrum.
 Emission spectra can reveal the vertical pressure-temperature and chemical abundance profiles of the hottest part of an exoplanet's atmosphere.
 EXCITE will measure absorption spectra during transit and emission spectra through secondary eclipse of multiple hot Jupiters during one LDB flight.